Becoming an Eryri Ambassador has many benefits.

 All National Park have a clearly defined list of ‘Special Qualities’.
 They set out what makes the area special and unique.

-This combination of Special Qualities are at the core of why Snowdonia was designated a National Park.
-The Eryri Ambassador Scheme has a module on each of Snowdonia’s Special Qualities.
+This combination of Special Qualities are at the core of why Eryri was designated a National Park.
+The Eryri Ambassador Scheme has a module on each of Eryri’s Special Qualities.

 - Diverse Landscapes